10 min read

 Which Pea has the Most Protein?

-Pea protein is a natural source of plant based protein, is non-allergenic, gluten free, has excellent digestive properties and aids you in feeling fuller longer in addition to helping curb cravings.
+Pea protein is a natural source of plant-based protein, is non-allergenic, gluten free, has excellent digestive properties, and aids you in feeling fuller longer, in addition to helping curb cravings.
 Clean Lean Protein is made with Premium European Golden Peas sourced from a family-owned company that is regarded as world leaders in pea protein isolation.
-It is arguably the highest quality pea protein isolate in the world that packs 20-21 grams of protein per serving, depending on flavor, plus it’s low carb and has no added sugar.
+It is arguably the highest quality pea protein isolate in the world with 18-21 grams of protein per serving, depending on flavor.

 Worth noting, research published in the Nutrition Journal4 found that subjects who drank pea protein powder before a meal ate significantly fewer calories during the meal than subjects who drank whey protein before eating.